ad-si/Transity/readme.md

 ---------------------------
 ```

-But you *must never forget an account*,
+But you *must never forget a posting*,
 because otherwise your account won't balance.

 ```txt